The New Limited Marital Property Law: What You Need to Know

 Premarital property remains private, which is especially beneficial in the event of a divorce.

-2. Inheritances and gifts remain protected
+2. Inheritances and donations remain protected

 Although the revision offers advantages, there are also some complications: